GSA/fpki-guides/_announcements/00_index.md

 These announcements and hot topics concern Federal Public Key Infrastructure changes that may affect your agency's operations.

-{% for item in site.announcements reversed %}
+{% for item in site.announcements %}
   {% assign link = item.permalink | remove: '/' %}
   {% if link != item.collection and item.status == "active" %}
   <hr/>